collaborativebioinformatics/Model_Garbage_Collection/README.md

 ```

 #### Simulating missing links
-Randomly removed a percentage of edges to create “ground-truth missing links” for evaluation.

-Random chunks of the graph are selected with select_chunk_and_remove_predicates().

-A user-defined percentage of predicates (e.g., 50%) are removed per predicate type to create “masked” graphs for edge reconstruction experiments.

-Both the original and modified chunks are saved for later comparison.
+We then randomly removed a percentage of edges to create “ground-truth missing links” for evaluation with select_chunk_and_remove_predicates().
+50% of predicates were removed per predicate type to create “masked” graphs for edge reconstruction experiments.
+Both the original and modified chunks were saved for later comparison.
 This produces paired datasets: one with full edges (ground truth) and one with missing predicates (test set).

 ```